What is catnip?

 Some cats will become hyperactive on catnip, while a small percentage can become aggressive towards other cats.
 Drooling is common in cats affected by catnip and is completely harmless.

-The effects last between 5-10 minutes, after a catnip high, cats remain unaffected by repeat exposure for several house.
+The effects last between 5-10 minutes, after a catnip high, cats remain unaffected by repeat exposure for several hours.

 Is it safe to give cats catnip?